thomassuedbroecker/ce-cns-problem/documentation/cleanup-example.md

 #### Step 4: Inspect the execution output

-The following shows an example execution result of the bash script execution.
+The following shows an example execution result of the bash script.

 ```sh
 ************************************